Debunk Fatigue, Insomnia, & Depression

 • Go to bed every day at the same hour and try to do the same for when you wake up.

 • If you’re in bed tossing and turning, stand up and walk out of the bedroom.
 Don’t make your bed an enemy!
 Go to your living room, don’t turn on the lights, and just sit–no computer or TV.
 Wait until you feel sleepy, and then go to bed.

 • Turn off all electronics one hour before bedtime.

 • Darken your bedroom.
 Even when you close your eyes, you’re still sensitive to light, so try to block any source.

 Meditation & Relaxation

 Meditation has beneficial consequences in your brain waves.
 Beta brain waves are the ones we use at work, when doing some intense thinking and when we’re stressed.
 Alpha brain waves, which are displayed during meditation, appear when we’re relaxed.
 Meditation before bedtime helps you prepare to sleep.

 Consistent exercise helps your overall health.
-It contributes to stress reduction, which will lead to better quality of sleep.
+It contributes to stress reduction, which will lead to a better quality of sleep.
 Doing cardio releases endorphins, neurotransmitters (brain chemicals) that relax, diminish anxiety and help deal with depression.
-So hop on that treadmill or make it part of your routine to go on a walk.
+So hop on that treadmill or make it part of your routine to go for a walk.